vmware/vmware-aria-operations-integration-sdk/docs/guides/adding_to_an_adapter.md

         </ResourceKinds>
     </AdapterKind>
     ```
-??? info

-    For more information about the supported elements and attributes, see the [describe.xml documentation](https://github.com/vmware/vmware-aria-operations-integration-sdk/blob/22d90c1e25a65678b172a95aa1b5507e3d400eed/samples/snmp-sample-mp/conf/describeSchema.xsd).

-    For more information about the Python module visit [Python Adapter Library](../references/python-lib/adapter_instance.md).

-    For more information about the Java library visit [Java Adapter Library](../references/java-lib/index.html).

 Once an adapter instance is defined, any configuration fields (`ResourceIdentifier` element) and credentials (`CredentialKind` element)
 will be prompted to the user when creating an account in VMware Aria Operations on the `Data Sources` &rarr; `Integrations`